kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 - **Range Looks** : 8
 - **Azimuth Looks** : 2

-Because it results approx **30m** resolution which is enough for me because usualy displacement will happen in larger level, You can see the resolution after the value changes
+Because it results approx **30m** resolution which is enough for me because usually displacement will happen in larger level, You can see the resolution after the value changes

 ![image](https://github.com/user-attachments/assets/3e9ca2ba-e190-4c7b-bdad-8dede9f5b4d4)